What is torrefaction?

 Biomass must be sourced on a sustainable basis in order to be considered renewable.
 According to the United Nations Framework Convention on Climate Change (UNFCCC), biomass from forest lands is considered renewable if sustainable management practices are undertaken on these forest lands to ensure that the level of carbon stocks does not systematically decrease over time (carbon stock may temporarily due to harvesting).

-Biomass feedstock in Canada is certified by CSA, FSC or SFI
+Biomass feedstock in Canada is certified

 The biomass used by Airex Energy originates from Canada, which has the largest area of third-party-certified forests in the world.
 According to National Resources Canada, as of the end of 2016, Canada had 168 million hectares of independently certified forest land, representing 37% of all certified forests worldwide.
 Third-party forest management certification complements Canada’s comprehensive and rigorous forest management laws and regulations.
 It provides added assurance that a forest company is operating legally, sustainably and in compliance with world-recognized standards for sustainable forest management.